BhumiPatel2309/22IT091_WeatherApp/README.md

-# 22IT091_WeatherApp
 This web application checks the current weather conditions for a specific location.
 It returns temperature, wind speed, humidity and sky conditions  of the location a user enters.
 Simple type the city name and explore everything about its environment.
+Type the code in VS Code or any other platform to get the output.